 Egypt is famous for being the birthplace of some of the most beautiful artifacts in the world but one artifact, in particular, is considered to be more than an artifact but an actual piece of history.
 The Narmer Palette is a ceremonial engraving depicting the first dynasty king Narmer (Menes) defeating his enemies and uniting Upper and Lower Egypt into one kingdom.

 The palette is 63.5 CM (2.2 ft) in height and holds ambiguous scenes of king Menes which was very difficult to explain and interpret their correct meaning for a long time.
 The main purpose of the artwork is to act as a ritual object dedicated to the gods to show gratitude for this great unification.
 The palette was used on a daily basis in ancient Egypt for grinding and mixing minerals for cosmetics like dark eyeliner to reduce glare and during certain religious rituals.

 The Narmer Palette was discovered in 1897 CE by British archaeologists at the temple of Horus in Nekhen.
-It held many scenes that were regarded as highly symbolic and the evidence to some of the oldest historical events ever.
+It held many scenes that were regarded as highly symbolic and the evidence of some of the oldest historical events ever.
 On the verso side of the palette, Narmer is portrayed wearing the red wicker war crown of upper Egypt which indicated that lower Egypt has fallen under his control.

-There is also a priest wearing a leopard skin following 4 divine standards.
-On the other side of the palette the recto side is a one complete cohesive of Narmer with his war gathering about to strike down an enemy captured by the hair and beneath his twp feet are two men either dead or attempting to escape his wrath, plus behind the king there is a bald servant holding his sandals while in front of him is the sky god Horus watching king Narmer's victory and blessing it by bringing more and more enemy prisoners.
+There is also a priest wearing leopard skin following 4 divine standards.
+On the other side of the palette, the recto side is one complete cohesive of Narmer with his war gathering about to strike down an enemy captured by the hair, and beneath his two feet are two men either dead or attempting to escape his wrath, plus behind the king, there is a bald servant holding his sandals while in front of him is the sky god Horus watching king Narmer's victory and blessing it by bringing more and more enemy prisoners.

 The palette was able to confirm that Narmer was the true founder of united Egypt as he is shown wearing the white and red crown on different sides as the crowns indicate geographical significance.
 It also shows the level of unrest and chaos that spread all over the divided regions of Egypt before Narmer's unification.
 The legacy is continued by his son Djoser who constructed the Saqqara step pyramid.